sifive/block-pio-sifive/README.md

 ? <b>Source type</b> Verilog
 </pre>

+Now we can open the generated `pio.json5` in our editor of choice.

-Since we are onboarding a Verilog IP block we should set the `fileSets` field in our DUH component to
+Since we are onboarding a Verilog IP block, in `pio.json5` we should set the `fileSets` field in our DUH component to
 ```javascript
 fileSets: {